Belviq Weight-loss Drug Cancer Lawsuit

 The FDA issued a safety communication in January of 2020 which stated that Belviq and Belviq XR had been linked to cancer.
 The Agency did not conclude that the increase in cancer rate was directly related to the medication but recommended that health care professionals evaluate the risks of Belviq in comparison to potential benefits when prescribing the medication.

 On February 13, 2020, the FDA announced that Belviq’s manufacturer, Japanese pharmaceutical manufacturer Eisai, had agreed to withdraw or recall the medication from the U.S. market.
-Eisai has released a statement denying their agreement with a potential cancer risk but indicated their compliance with the voluntary withdrawal.
+Eisai released a statement denying the link between Belviq and cancer, but indicated their compliance with the voluntary withdrawal.

 The FDA recommended that patients stop taking Belviq and discuss alternative medications or weight-loss methods with their health care providers.
 They did not recommend that additional cancer screening was required at this time.